-You can ask the the council for homeless help if you're an EU national who works in the UK.
+You can ask the council for homeless help if you're an EU national who works in the UK.
 The council should give you advice and might have to help with emergency or longer-term housing.

 You meet the residence condition if you have 'worker or self-employed status'.

-Find out more about the qualifying conditions for:
+Find out more about the other qualifying conditions for:

 - emergency accommodation

 - longer-term housing

 You might not get help with housing even if you meet the residence condition.
 Some homeless people only qualify for advice.

 You have worker status if you're in 'genuine and effective' employment in the UK.

 This can include part-time or temporary work but you usually need to work at least 10 hours a week.

 The council might say you don't have worker status if you earn less than £155 per week.
-Get advice if this happens to you.
+Get advice if this happens.